 - Author of the global report for the first formal monitoring point for the UNESCO Recommendation on Science & Scientific Researchers, analyzing and synthesizing national reports submitted from all over the world and preparing a report with recommendations for the UNESCO Executive Board.
-(Invited to join UNESCO temporarily for this assignment based on recognized expertise on topic of socially responsible research systems). - Developed detailed methodological framework for the UNESCO Recommendation on Science & Scientific Researchers formal monitoring process, as well as piloting the new process in six African UNESCO Member States (Consultancy project conducted in 2022). - Lead author of the national reports on the state of science submitted to UNESCO for the quadrennial monitoring of the Recommendation on Science & Scientific Researchers for South Africa, Lithuania, and Serbia. - Invited expert trainer for Arab UNESCO Member States on monitoring and evaluation of science systems. - Designed and published indicators framework for the UNESCO Recommendation on Science & Scientific Researchers in collaboration with UNESCO permanent staff. - Invited trainer (and training via the registered charity I co-founded) for numerous research and innovation institutions and governments around the world on topics relating to informal learning, evaluation and evidence-based practice (Trained >15000 researchers, policymakers, learning and impact professionals from >1000 institutions in > 75 countries, including on the ground in 30 countries1, delivered in English, Spanish and Brazilian Portuguese).
+(Invited to join UNESCO temporarily for this assignment based on recognized expertise on topic of socially responsible research systems). - Developed detailed methodological framework for the UNESCO Recommendation on Science & Scientific Researchers formal monitoring process, as well as piloting the new process in six African UNESCO Member States (Consultancy project conducted in 2022). - Lead author of the national reports on the state of science submitted to UNESCO for the quadrennial monitoring of the Recommendation on Science & Scientific Researchers for South Africa, Lithuania, and Serbia. - Invited expert trainer for Arab UNESCO Member States on monitoring and evaluation of science systems. - Designed and published indicators framework for the UNESCO Recommendation on Science & Scientific Researchers in collaboration with UNESCO permanent staff. - Invited trainer for numerous research and innovation institutions and governments around the world on topics relating to engagement, evaluation and evidence-based research impact.
+I have delivered training in English, Spanish, and Brazilian Portuguese to more than 18,000 researchers, policymakers, and learning and impact professionals from over 1,000 institutions in 75+ countries, including in-person programs in 30 countries.